mkness/TheCannon/README.md

-# Apogee
+# The Cannon

-Building data-driven models for APOGEE-2 data.
+A method for building data-driven models for high-resolution stellar spectra.
+Designed with *APOGEE2* and *HERMES* data in mind.

 ## Authors